 The limit for transferable coursework is up to eight units.
 All transferred coursework is pending approval.

 Transfer work must have been completed within seven years of admission or readmission to a USC master’s degree program to be applied toward that degree.
 Students wishing to transfer coursework that is more than seven years old may request to do so, but they will need to demonstrate that the content is current.

 Can I take courses before being formally admitted to the program?

 Yes, non-degree students may enroll in some classes, however there are restrictions.
 You may enroll in classes as a limited status student with permission from the degree program director.
 In order to apply for this designation, you must complete a limited student status application and provide official or unofficial copies of your transcripts and a minimum undergraduate GPA of 3.0.
-The maximum number of units that you may complete as a limited status student is 12 units (most PPD programs limit is 8 units).
+The maximum number of units that you may complete as a limited status student is 12 units (the limit for most Price programs is 8 units).
 Requirements for limited status can be found here.

 Is a master’s thesis required for graduation?

 There is no thesis required.
 MPP students complete a policy analysis practicum, in which students apply skills and knowledge gained in the program to a real-world policy problem.
 The primary objective of the Practicum is to give students practical consulting experience in policy analysis.
 Students work collaboratively in small teams to conduct research on an important policy issue and identify policy opportunities on behalf of their client.